groundhoggwp/groundhogg/README.txt

 == Changelog ==

-= 2.4.7.4 (2021-07-12) =
+= 2.4.7.4 (2021-07-27) =
-* ADDED Helpscout integration plugin ID for autoinstall support
+* ADDED HelpScout integration plugin ID for autoinstall support
+* FIXED Database warnings when adding a new subsite in a multisite install
+* FIXED Event queue not processing if the max_execution_time of a site is 0
+* FIXED Non-critical type warnings
+* FIXED Date field in forms not working
+* FIXED Funnel cookie being set more than once in the reports causing 500 error on some servers
 * FIXED Link to mailhawk.io instead of mailhawk.com
 * FIXED Dropdown field in forms with empty value causing error when not required
 * FIXED mobile phone not saving from contact quick add